Entering the Chasm Series

 “Black & White: Disrupting Racism One Friendship at a Time ”

-We begin this series with Black & White: Disrupting Racism One Friendship at a Time by Teesha Hadra and John Hambrick.
+We are reading and discussing Black & White: Disrupting Racism One Friendship at a Time by Teesha Hadra and John Hambrick.
 Teesha, a young black woman, and John, a white man in his 60s, bring a confident and redemptive tone to the hope that friendships can change the world because that is exactly what they experienced.
 Black & White offers their story, surrounding it with others’ stories, practical advice, and exploration of the systems of racism to motivate you to consider your own role in the change.

 We will discuss the book ($15), begin practicing, and meet again a month or so later to discuss our experiences.
 Books (& sign up sheet) are available at the Mailboxes next to the church office or by contacting Gina Dawson.